 This piece I designed to also work for throw pillow for those that would like a little bit of seasonal decor for their home at Christmas.
 And in fact, if you click through you’ll see some other decor items as well as t-shirts.
 Despite being the simplest, this one actually took the most work because of the fact I wanted it to work for more than cards and prints.

 Of course, all three of my British Christmas Card designs are available as prints as well as cards, but I suspect the main appeal will be to people looking for unique Christmas cards whether they are from the UK or just love all things British.
 Unless Hallmark calls up tomorrow, you can bet these will be Christmas cards the neighbors won’t have.

 You can see and purchase all three of my British themed Christmas pieces from my online shop.
-So far I’ve only designed these three pieces specifically with Christmas in mind but you can find some other work with a Christmas flavor as well.
+As of this posting, I’ve only designed these three pieces specifically with Christmas in mind but you can find some other work with a Christmas flavor as well.